-We have audited the financial statements of the Pension & Assurance Scheme for Lay Employees of the Methodist Church (the 'Scheme') for the year ended 31 August 2021 which comprise the Fund Account, the Statement of Net Assets and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the Methodist Ministers' Pension Scheme (the 'Scheme') for the year ended 31 August 2021 which comprise the Fund Account, the Statement of Net Assets and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).

-In our opinion, the Scheme's financial statements:
+In our opinion, the Methodist Ministers' Pension Scheme financial statements: